ThePotatoGuy/transf2-realistic-highway-speeds/README.md

 * 3-lane, 1-way highway @ 80, 90, 110, 120 KM/H (100 provided by stock highway)
 * 1-lane, 1-way highway/ramp @ 80 KM/H

-Additionally includes a highway with (basically) unlimited speed (999 km/h).
+I also have a standalone 2-lane 1-way highway with (basically) unlimited speed at 999 KM/H (620 MPH).

 Recommended to use this with my [Faster Car Speeds mod](https://github.com/ThePotatoGuy/transf2-faster-car-speeds).